acrylverf op aquarelpapier (1,5 x 10 m, 2018)

 Over the past fifty years, everyone has been increasingly involved in the search for and shaping the own identity in the same way.
 Together, each for himself or herself.

 The sunbathers have Apollinian and Dyonisian traits.
 On the one hand, harmony and balance, the peace and quiet of sunbathing, depicted in a painting that must be viewed in silence.
 On the other hand, laziness and indulgence, the addiction, the frivolous exposure of the body to excessive sunlight in order to satisfy a beauty terror, an ideal image of holidays as an expression of aversion to work.
 It is a light version of going on a razzle, in which people mix traits of tragedy with traits of comedy.
 The comedy is staged to disguise the tragedy.
 The sunbathing human shows traits of both forms of theatre; it is a comic showcase of excess shiny smeared flesh, a tragic attempt to deny impermanence.

 Sunbathing is an early expression of “collective individualism”, a phenomenon that has become characteristic of the digital world, especially in social media.
-Collective Individualism, mass individualism, the hallmark of the digital age, also existed before when we were given more leisure time and could therefore be more self-focused.
+Collective Individualism, mass individualism, the hallmark of the digital age, also existed before we were given more leisure time and could therefore be more self-focused.

 We exhibit herding behavior, superficiality with subtle nuances that we call profound when it comes to ourselves.
 Is the individual still interested in the other?
 Don’t we all want to be unique when we can’t be?
 In the effort to be perfect, we take the increased risk of skin cancer for granted.
 After all, we are so confident that we assume that disaster will not happen to us.
 Is this exclusively holiday behavior or have we collectively dozed off, are we burying our heads in the sand?